Medications

 – Certain medications may worsen LBD symptoms or cause severe side effects.

-Exelon/Rivastigmine (require Rx): for Rem Behavior Disorder (RBD) and cognition
+Exelon/rivastigmine (require Rx): for Rem Behavior Disorder (RBD) and cognition

-Mirtazapine/Remeron (require Rx): for depression and RBD sleep issues
+Remeron/mirtazapine (require Rx): for depression and RBD sleep issues

-- lower doses are more effective
+- lower doses may be more effective

-Aricept/Donepezil, Namenda/Memantine (require Rx): for cognition-enhancing
+Aricept/donepezil, Namenda/memantine (require Rx): for cognition-enhancing

-Nuplazid/Pimavanserin (require Rx): for PDD psychosis
+Nuplazid/pimavanserin (require Rx): for PDD psychosis

-- reduces hallucinations without disrupting motor ability
+- reduces hallucinations and delusions without disrupting motor ability

-Sinemet/Carbidopa Levodopa (require Rx): for Parkinson’s/movement issues
+Sinemet/carbidopa-levodopa (require Rx): for PDD movement issues

 - higher doses can increase psychosis